xapian/xapian-docsprint/howtos/synonyms.rst

 call :xapian-method:`QueryParser::set_database()` to specify the database to use.

+.. xapianexample:: search_synonyms
+    :start-after: Start of set database
+    :end-before: End of set database

 If ``FLAG_SYNONYM`` is passed to :xapian-method:`QueryParser::parse_query()`
 then the QueryParser will recognise ``~`` in front of a term as indicating a request for synonym expansion.

 If ``FLAG_LOVEHATE`` is also specified, you can use ``+`` and ``-`` before the ``~`` to indicate that you love or hate the synonym expanded expression.

+.. todo:: Just check if following statement is correct!

 A synonym-expanded term becomes the term itself OR-ed with any listed synonyms, so ``~truck`` might expand to ``truck OR lorry OR van``.
 A group of terms is handled in much the same way.

-If a term to be synonym expanded will be stemmed by the QueryParser, then synonyms will be checked for the unstemmed form first, and then for the stemmed form, so you can provide different synonyms for particular unstemmed forms if you want to.

 If ``FLAG_AUTO_SYNONYMS`` is passed to :xapian-method:`QueryParser::parse_query()` then the QueryParser will